liftbridge-io/liftbridge/documentation/cursors.md

 consumer failover (infrequent checkpointing will result in more messages being reprocessed upon consumer recovery).

-This low-level API will serve as a building block for higher-level consumer functionality such as consumer groups.
-This will allow consumers to reliably consume streams without having to manage cursors at all.
+This low-level API serves as a building block for higher-level consumer functionality such as [consumer groups](./consumer_groups.md).
+Groups allow consumers to reliably consume streams without having to manage cursors at all.

 ## Configuring Cursor Management